Discern & Decide

 Facilitating the Series

-We are developing a Leader’s Guide PDF to help those who are leading a group through the series.
+We are developing a Facilitator’s Guide PDF to help those who are leading a group through the series.
 We welcome any feedback and plan to update this Leader’s Guide as more people use the series.
 A sample of chapter 1 is available now.